lord-anonymoose/CV/README.md

 # Philipp Lazarev – System Analyst and iOS DEV Enthusiast

 System Analyst based in Moscow with 5+ years in IT, specializing in DWH and banking projects.
-Developing expertise in iOS (Swift).
-Open to relocation (EU, UAE, Georgia).

 ## ✉️ **Contact Me**
 - **Email:** philipp.lazareff@gmail.com